DevOpsBootcamp/devopsdaycamp-pelican/content/pages/entry.rst

 IRC and Getting Help
 --------------------
-IRC is Internet Relay Chat and an integral part of any internet based communication.
+Internet Relay Chat (IRC) and an integral part of any internet based communication.
 Come to learn about how to use IRC, ways to get help with linux, as well as some neat tricks for using your new linux powers.